Sweets & Dessert

 Instructions

-• In a large bowl, cream the butter, sugar, and brown sugar together with an electric mixer on medium speed for 1-2 minutes, until light and fluffy.
+• In a large bowl, cream butter and sugars together with an electric mixer on medium speed for 1–2 minutes, until light and fluffy.

-• Add egg and vanilla extract and mix for another minute, just until incorporated.
+• Add egg and vanilla extract and mix for another minute, until fully incorporated.

-• Using a 2 TBS cookie scoop, scoop dough onto lined baking sheets 2 inches apart.
+• Using a 3 tablespoon cookie scoop, scoop dough onto lined cookie sheets 2 inches apart.

-• Let the cookies cool for 5 minutes on the baking sheet before moving to a wire rack to cool completely.
+• Let cookies cool on the baking sheet for 5 minutes prior to transferring to a wire rack to cool completely.

 Notes